Two wheeler tyres – Different types, pros & cons

 2. Ride Comfort: The thinner and more flexible sidewalls act as a ‘spring,’ absorbing bumps and providing a smoother ride.

 3. Performance: Radial tyres offer better grip, especially when leaning into corners, and are suitable for high-speed, sporty purposes.
-They are essential for more powerful motorcycles with rigid chassis.
+They are essential for more powerful motorcycles with a rigid chassis.

 Disadvantages of Radial Tyres